aleshaleksey/fansys23/abilities.md

 **Prerequisite**: 10 SP dice.

 **Original state**: A reaction resolves after the action that provoked it.

 ___
+### General Abilities (Natural)

+#### Flash Step

+**Description**: As a "secondary action" move up to your base speed per SP dice expended.
+This movement does not provoke attacks of opportunity.
+While moving like this your jump distance is increased by 10ft per SP dice spent.

+**Special**:
+- This ability must be taken separately for each movement modality.
+- Flash step cannot be used with "dig" speed, "swim" speed or "cosmic" speed.
+- This ability cannot be used when wearing heavy armour.

+___
 ### Combat Abilities (Supernatural)